akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice sniffled.
 ‘The river.
 The thicket by the bend.
 She hides there when the dogs bark.’

-‘Then that is where we look.’
+‘Then that is where we shall look.
+Let us fetch your father.’

 Father appeared in the doorway, his face tight.
 ‘What is this?’